 The California Labor Code provides various protections to employees, including the right to overtime for certain employees, as well as and meal and rest periods.
 All of these elements may be included in unpaid wages claims.

-Your rights to overtime compensation, meal, and rest periods depend on whether you are a non-exempt employee.
+Rights to overtime compensation, meal, and rest periods depend on whether the employee is a non-exempt employee.
 While the test of whether an employee is exempt or non-exempt is complicated, most exempt employees are relatively highly-paid executives, professionals and administrative employees who exercise independent judgment and discretion.
 Some computer professionals and salespeople are also exempt.
 Most other employees, including most hourly workers, are non-exempt.
-Being paid a salary and the job title of "manager" does not mean that you are necessarily exempt.
-The exempt vs. non-exempt inquiry involves your actual job duties and whether you are paid at least two times the minimum wage for full time employment.
+Being paid a salary and the job title of "manager" does not mean an employee is exempt.
+The exempt vs. non-exempt inquiry involves analysis of actual job duties and whether the employee is paid at least two times the minimum wage for full time employment.

 Meal and Rest Periods must be provided to non-exempt employees.
 Under California law, non-exempt employees are entitled to a 10 minute rest break for every four hours worked.
 These employees must also be given a meal break of at least 30 minutes for any work period of more than 5 hours during a workday.
 During a rest or meal period, employees must be relieved of all job duties.

+Kelley•Semmel, LLP has extensive experience concerning these laws.
+We are available to assist employers to comply with the wage and hour laws.
 Our unpaid wages lawyers have assisted scores of employees to recover their unpaid wages, overtime and penalties.
-Contact Kelley•Semmel, LLP today and let’s find out together if you have a claim for unpaid wages.
+Contact Kelley•Semmel, LLP today to see if we can be of assistance to you.